StackVista/stackstate-docs/setup/cli/cli-sts.md

 . { iwr -useb https://dl.stackstate.com/stackstate-cli/install.ps1 } | iex; uninstall
 ```

-The `sts` CLI and all associated configuration are now removed for the current user.
+The new `sts` CLI and all associated configuration are now removed for the current user.
 {% endtab %}

 {% tab title="Manual" %}
 Open a **Powershell** terminal and run each step one-by-one or all at once.
-The `sts` CLI and all associated configuration will be removed for the current user.
+The new `sts` CLI and all associated configuration will be removed for the current user.

 1. Remove binary:
    ```powershell